noseapus/noseapus.github.io/legalname.md

 title: On changing thine legal name (UK)
 ---
 ## Preface
-How to change your name by deed poll.
+How to change your name by deed poll, for UK citizens.
 A guide based on my experience.

 Note: I am not a lawyer.
 Don't take my advice as anything more than advice from someone on the internet.